The Thirteenth Hour (1927 film)

-The Thirteenth Hour (aka:The 13th Hour) is a 1927 American silent mystery film produced and distributed by Metro Goldwyn Mayer and directed by Chester Franklin.
+The Thirteenth Hour (aka:The 13th Hour) is a 1927 American silent mystery film produced and distributed by Metro-Goldwyn-Mayer and directed by Chester M. Franklin.
 The film stars Lionel Barrymore in a role where, as noted criminologist Professor Leroy, he dons a weird series of disguises to hide a dark secret.
 This was the first film where Barrymore was cast opposite talented dogs, and the first where he was cast as a serial killer.

 A print of this film survives in 16mm.

 Plot

-Junior detective Gray (Charles Delaney) discovers that the eccentric criminologist Professor Leroy (Lionel Barrymore) is both a crook and a murderer.
+Junior detective Gray discovers that the eccentric criminologist Professor Leroy is both a crook and a murderer.
 A German Shepherd chases the elusive LeRoy throughout a large house filled with secret rooms.